Nearly 25 Percent Of Workers Left Job Due To Bad Commute: Survey

 Younger people were more likely than their older counterparts to leave a job due to a negative commute.

-Meanwhile, the survey found that women were less likely to quit their job for such a reason than men.
+The survey also found that women were less likely to quit their job for such a reason compared to men.

+This is not the employer’s responsibility.
+You take a job, it’s your responsibility to be there on time EVEN if that means you have to physically move.